ozankasikci/rust-git-worktree/README.md

 - Open a terminal UI for browsing worktrees, focusing actions, and inspecting details without memorizing subcommands.
 - Launch it with the `interactive` command: `rsworktree interactive` (shortcut: `rsworktree i`).
-- Available actions include opening worktrees, removing them, creating PRs, and merging PRs without leaving the TUI.
+- Available actions include opening worktrees, launching editors, removing worktrees, creating PRs, and merging PRs without leaving the TUI.
+- Use the **Open in Editor** action to launch the highlighted worktree in your configured editor (initial support covers `vim`, `cursor`, `webstorm`, and `rider`; see the quickstart for setup guidance).
 - The merge flow lets you decide whether to keep the local branch, delete the remote branch, and clean up the worktree before exiting.
 - ![Interactive mode screenshot](tapes/gifs/interactive-mode.gif)